Pittsburgh: Basketball

 Professional basketball in Pittsburgh dates to the 1910s with teams "Monticello" and "Loendi" winning five national titles, the Pirates (1937–45 in the NBL), the Pittsburgh Ironmen (1947–48 NBA inaugural season), the Pittsburgh Rens (1961–63), the Pittsburgh Pipers (first American Basketball Association championship in 1968) led by Connie Hawkins (team then moved); the Pittsburgh Condors (ABA returned in 1970–72), the Pittsburgh Piranhas (CBA Finals in 1995), the Pittsburgh Xplosion (2004–08) and Phantoms (2009–10) both of the ABA.

 Three Pittsburgh universities, the University of Pittsburgh, Duquesne University, and Robert Morris University, compete in NCAA Division I basketball.
 Pitt and Duquesne are the traditional basketball powers in the city, but all three universities have made multiple appearances in the National Invitation Tournament and NCAA tournament.
 Pitt won two pre-NCAA tournament National Championships in 1928 and 1930 while Duquesne won the NIT title in 1955, its second straight trip to the NIT title game.
 Both Pitt and Duquesne have reached the NCAA tournament Final Four once, Duquesne in 1940 and Pitt in 1941.

 Pittsburgh Panthers women's basketball has qualified for 14 post season tournaments (including 4 NCAA tournaments) and boasts of 5 All-Americans selected 6 times with 3 WNBA players.
 Pitt women began play in 1914 before being reintroduced in 1970.
 Both Duquesne and Robert Morris also have competitive Division I women's basketball programs.

 Soccer

 The Riverhounds, an American professional soccer team, were founded in 1998.
 Like the major league teams in the city, the Riverhounds wear black and gold kits.
 The club plays in the Eastern Conference of the USL Championship, the second tier of the American soccer pyramid.
-The Riverhounds play their home games at Highmark Stadium, a soccer-specific stadium located in Station Square.
+The Riverhounds play their home games at F.N.B.
+Stadium, a soccer-specific stadium located in Station Square.